jenkins-x/jx-docs/content/en/v3/develop/ui/dashboard.md

 ### Viewing from a Pull Request

-If you create a Pull Request on a git repository you have [created or imported](/v3/develop/create-project/) in Jenkins X you should see a link on the Pull Request.
+If you create a Pull Request on a git repository you have [created or imported](/v3/develop/create-project/) in JayeX you should see a link on the Pull Request.

 Here's an example - see the **Details** link on the right of the Pull Request pipeline: